255BITS/ai-agent-toolbox/docs/index.md

 # AI Agent Toolbox

-AI Agent Toolbox (AAT) makes AI tool usage across models and frameworks easy.
+AI Agent Toolbox makes AI tool usage across models and frameworks easy.
 It works for parsing single use responses, or in agent and workflow loops.

 ## Key Features